marekzajac97/bf2-blender/docs/README.md

 - **StaticMesh** - Used for static, non-movable objects (e.g. bridges, buildings) with baked lighting via light maps.
 - **BundledMesh** - Used for movable objects (e.g. vehicles, weapons)
 - **SkinnedMesh** - Used for deformable objects (e.g. soldiers, flags)
-- **CollisionMesh** - Used for object collision calculations, contains three meshes, each used for calculating collision with different object types (projectiles, vehicles, soldiers).
-Static objects may use additional mesh for AI navmesh generation.
+- **CollisionMesh** - Used for object collision calculations, cosists of three sub-meshes, each used for calculating collision between different object types (projectiles, vehicles and soldiers).
+Static objects may use additional sub-mesh for AI navmesh generation.
-- **ObjectTemplate** - A blueprint for every object, defines object type (e.g. `Bundle`, `PlayerControlObject`), its properties, visible mesh and collision mesh.
+- **ObjectTemplate** - A blueprint for every in-game object, defines object type (e.g. `Bundle`, `PlayerControlObject`), its properties, visible mesh and collision mesh.
 ObjectTemplates (and objects) in BF2 are hierarchical, they may contain other ObjectTemplates as children (e.g. a root ObjectTemplate "tank" may define "turret" and "engine" as its children)
 - **Geometry part** - A fragment of the BundledMesh's geom which can be independently transformed (moved/rotated).
 Each geometry part is usually bound to one specific child ObjectTemplate.
 Handheld weapons are one exception in which they can define multiple geometry parts but only a single ObjectTemplate (they are just used for animating).
 - **Material** - defines a set of textures and shading properties.
 Every face and vertex is assigned to a material.
 - **Alpha Mode** - either `None`, `Alpha Test` (cheap, one-bit alpha), `Alpha Blend` (expensive, may increase overdraw)